tirthajyoti/tirthajyoti.github.io/UCI-ML/UCI-ML.md

 `read_dataset_table()`: Reads the table of datasets from the url: "https://archive.ics.uci.edu/ml/datasets.html" and process it further to clean and categorize.

 `clean_dataset_table()`: Accepts the raw dataset table (a DataFrame object) and returns a cleaned up version removing entries with unknown number of samples and attributes.
 Also rationalizes the 'Default task' category column indicating the main machine learning task associated with the datasets.

+`build_local_table(filename=None,msg_flag=True)`: Reads through the UCI ML portal and builds a local table with information such as name, size, ML task, data type.
+> filename: Optional filename that can be chosen by the user.
+If not chosen, a default name ('UCI table.csv') will be selected by the program.

+> msg_flag: Controls verbosity.

 #### So, give it a try and put a star to my [Github repo](https://github.com/tirthajyoti/UCI-ML-API) if you like it.